 Industry trade group LIMRA reports that 260,000 hybrid policies were sold last year vs. 66,000 traditional LTC policies sold in 2017.

 Consider this when facing higher premiums on an existing policy

-The sad truth is that LTC premiums are always on the rise.
+The sad truth is that premiums are always on the rise with traditional LTC policies.
 Consider the following before just rolling over and paying an increased premium:

 Try lowering your benefits